Teradata/product-help/Console/IdentityProviders/Identity-Providers-Configure.md

 After you configure the identity provider, you must log out of Console then log back in using your corporate credentials.

-See [Configuring Federated Authentication](https://docs.teradata.com/search/all?query=Configuring+Federated+Authentication&content-lang=en-US)for more details.
+See [Configuring Federated Authentication](https://docs.teradata.com/search/all?query=Configuring+Federated+Authentication&content-lang=en-US) for more details.